binkley/kunits/README.md

 uninteresting except that being based on base 10, it is not representable by binary computers (the French revolutionaries overlooked that).
 USD is provided as a practical example.
+Using a "base class" type hierarchy is not your only approach.
+You can use typing and generics to improve the experience for others using your library.

+> [!NOTE]
+> The purpose of this project is to show practical (or whimsical) examples of
+> a complex hierarchy of types and take advantage of Kotlin typing in doing
+> so.

 The project is a demonstration of the power (and limits) of generics in Kotlin and in writing a clean DSL: see